israphial/web_project_4_and_5/README.md

 **Introduction**

-Across The US is a series of projects done by me for Practicum by Yandex.
+Across The US is a series of projects done by me for the Practicum by Yandex coding bootcamp.
 The early iterations of this site build on markup principles, laying out the visuals for the site.
-The Nested BEM methodology are used to structure the CSS.
+The Nested BEM methodology is used to structure the CSS.
 Responsive Design practices are used to make the site easily usable on all common device resolutions.
-JS-based Live form validation is introduced early on, allowing us to make it as easy as possible for our users to customize their profiles and cards.
+JS-based live form validation is introduced early on, allowing us to make it as easy as possible for our users to customize their profiles and cards.
+We also use JS with the form inputs to "show, don't tell" our users what is wrong with an input by highlighting the specific field that contains an invalid input.

 Starting at Project 5, the interactivity and capability of the site is expanded to do things like load the cards from an array of objects, allow user control via several interactive popups and elements, and personalize certain aspects of the page.
 As I moved further into the projects, I added things such as Prototypal Inheritance, Polymorphism of various popup classes, asynchronous API interaction, JS Modules, and various building/deployment tools.